Jay-Idrees/Upenn-CyberSecurity-Cryptography/Readme.md

 - **Strategies**:

-1. **Stream or ubstitution Ciphers**: Each letter is replaced with another  to create ciphertext e-g cesar and enigma ciphers
+1. **Stream or ubstitution Ciphers**: Each letter is replaced with another one at a time to create ciphertext e-g cesar and enigma ciphers

 2. **Transposition** The sequence of the the text is re-arranged.
 E-g
 - First, break **Hello!** into two blocks: **Hel**  and  **lo!**